-How To Style Denim For Festivals: From Jorts To Canadian Tuxedos
+4 Summer Festival Denim Outfits You Haven’t Tried Yet

 Festival Outfit Idea: Denim-On-Denim Sets

 A Canadian tuxedo moment always hits.
-Matching sets — jacket + jean, vest + short, or crop + skirt — are a foolproof way to make a statement without much effort.
+Double-denim sets — a jacket and jeans, a vest and shorts, or a crop top and skirt — are a foolproof way to make a statement without much effort.

-One standout set I wore was a gradient-dyed shirt and wide-leg jean combo from Kenneth Cole.
-I just buttoned the top at the neck to reveal a tank underneath, and slung on a Uniqlo mini bag.
-Platform slingbacks finished the look — the only sandals I trust on uneven festival ground.
+I wore a gradient-dyed shirt and wide-leg jean pairing from Kenneth Cole for a fresher take on the classic combo, buttoning the top just at the neck to reveal a tank underneath.
+A Uniqlo mini bag and platform slingbacks finished the look — the only sandal styles I trust on uneven festival ground.

-I also took a Buffalo skort set for a spin, which looks like a mini skirt in the front but offers full coverage in the back.
+I also took a Buffalo skort set for a spin, which looks like a mini skirt in the front but offers full coverage shorts in the back.
 Paired with a raffia bucket hat and Teva sandals, it gave breezy, beach festival energy.
-But you could easily take this look in a rave direction with Kandi bracelets and platform sneakers.
+But you could easily steer this look in a rave direction with Kandi bracelets and platform sneakers.

-One standout set I wore was a gradient-dyed shirt and wide-leg jean combo from Kenneth Cole.
-I just buttoned the top at the neck to reveal a tank underneath, and slung on a Uniqlo mini bag.
-Platform slingbacks finished the look — the only sandals I trust on uneven festival ground.
+I wore a gradient-dyed shirt and wide-leg jean pairing from Kenneth Cole for a fresher take on the classic combo, buttoning the top just at the neck to reveal a tank underneath.
+A Uniqlo mini bag and platform slingbacks finished the look — the only sandal styles I trust on uneven festival ground.

-I also took a Buffalo skort set for a spin, which looks like a mini skirt in the front but offers full coverage in the back.
+I also took a Buffalo skort set for a spin, which looks like a mini skirt in the front but offers full coverage shorts in the back.
 Paired with a raffia bucket hat and Teva sandals, it gave breezy, beach festival energy.
-But you could easily take this look in a rave direction with Kandi bracelets and platform sneakers.
+But you could easily steer this look in a rave direction with Kandi bracelets and platform sneakers.

 Festival Outfit Idea: Denim Accessories

-Want to keep your denim touch subtle?
+Want to keep your denim subtle?
 Try it in the form of accessories.
 Baseball and cowboy hats, tote bags, sneakers, statement belts, or even a denim phone case can tie your look together without being the whole story.

-I went full-on with mine, styling multiple denim accessories at once, but you can always mix them into your outfits sparingly for a fun pop that looks and feels festival-ready.
+I went full-on with mine, styling multiple denim accessories at once, but you can always mix them into your outfits sparingly for a skosh of texture that’s totally festival-ready.

-I went full-on with mine, styling multiple denim accessories at once, but you can always mix them into your outfits sparingly for a fun pop that looks and feels festival-ready.
+I went full-on with mine, styling multiple denim accessories at once, but you can always mix them into your outfits sparingly for a skosh of texture that’s totally festival-ready.

 AdvertisementADVERTISEMENT